Lake Nakuru National Park

 The Spectacular Flamingo Haven

-Lake Nakuru was once famous for its millions of pink flamingos, which transformed the lake into a breathtaking spectacle.
+Lake Nakuru was once famous for its millions of pink flamingos, which made it a breathtaking spectacle.
 Although their numbers have fluctuated due to rising water levels and ecological changes, the park continues to offer an impressive bird-watching experience.
 Lesser and greater flamingos, along with pelicans, African fish eagles, and herons, make this a prime destination for avian enthusiasts.

 A Big Five Experience Without Elephants